 - Cost.
 Skilled devs in the Philippines charge almost the same hourly rate as their Indian counterparts.

 - English language.
 In most Filipino households, English is not just a second language but is considered the official language.
 And while there are more than 110 dialects in the Philippines, English is the country’s lingua franca.

 - Time difference.
-Philippines is 12 hours ahead of EST, making it challenging to schedule sync calls and coordinate teamwork.
+The Philippines is 12 hours ahead of EST, making it challenging to schedule sync calls and coordinate teamwork.

 - Unpredictable weather conditions and lack of infrastructure.
 The Philippines experiences more than twelve tropical typhoons a year that affect the supply and speed of the internet.
-That means there’s potential for delays on software outsourcing projects.
+That means there’s potential for delays in software outsourcing projects.

-- Blockchain solutions are still in very early stages.
+- Blockchain solutions are still in the very early stages.
 Like in Ukraine, Blockchain just started to gain traction in the Philippines.

 Outsourcing to Latin America.